syedazeez337/ycpull/README.md

     This will create an executable file named `yc_fetcher`.

 4.  **Run the program:**
-    You need to provide a batch name as a command-line argument.
+    Provide either a batch name or a full YC companies URL.
 For example, to fetch data for the 'summer-2023' batch:

     If you built the executable:
     ```bash